The Electric Theatre at night 7/11/2003

 WASHINGTON COUNTY HISTORICAL SOCIETY (Washington County, Utah)

-THE ELECTRIC THEATRE (GAIETY THEATRE)
+THE ELECTRIC THEATER (GAIETY THEATRE)

 St. George, Utah